offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Given just the additive distance matrix for a simple tree (not the simple tree itself), determine if two *leaf nodes* belong to the same subtree had that simple tree been split on some leaf node's parent.

-**WHY**: This is a fundamental operation in additive phylogeny, an algorithm that constructs the unique simple tree for an additive distance matrix.
+**WHY**: This is one of the operations required to construct the unique simple tree for an additive distance matrix.

 **ALGORITHM**: